IncQueryLabs/incquery-server-jupyter/README.md

 ### Run the notebook

+1. Designate a location as the notebook home, where notebook files will be stored.
+For example, use `${this-git-repo}/example-notebook-home`.
 1. (in the Anaconda console environment) start a Jupyter server from `${path-to-notebook-home}`:
 ```jupyter notebook```
 1. Interact with Jupyter either via the newly opened browser window, or using the URL or token printed by the Jupyter server to its stdout.
 Create a new notebook or open an existing one within the notebook folder; see an example in `${this-git-repo}/example-notebook-home/iqs-demo-twc.ipynb` (if the parent folder is designated as notebook home, you should already see this notebook as a starting point).